Traditional Chinese Medicine (TCM)

 Chinese Herbal Medicine

-a complementary partner to acupuncture, is often used to address disorders that need daily attention, as herbs can be consumed everyday.
-Herbs are prescribed in many forms, from raw plants that are decocted into teas, to powders and pills and topical preparations, such as plasters and linaments.
-Not all acupuncturists are herbalists, so be sure that your practitioner is a board-certified herbalist, because although herbs are natural substances, they can be unsafe if used inappropriately.
+a complementary partner to acupuncture, is often used to address disorders that need daily attention, as herbs can be consumed every day.
+Herbs are prescribed in many forms, from raw plants that are decocted into teas, to powders and pills and topical preparations, such as plasters and liniments.
+Although herbs are natural substances, they can be unsafe if used inappropriately.
+Not all Acupuncturists have the advanced expertise or training in Herbal Medicine Caroline has worked for decades to attain.

 For more information: